oliversdk/Marbellagolftimes/replit.md

 ### Frontend

 The frontend uses React 18, TypeScript, Vite, Wouter for routing, and `shadcn/ui` (Radix UI + Tailwind CSS) for a responsive UI.
 State management uses TanStack Query and local React state.
 Key features include a Golfee-inspired course listing with inline tee times, list/map view toggle (Leaflet), advanced sorting and filtering, and comprehensive CourseDetail pages.
 User authentication includes Login/Signup with i18n support.
-The Profile page offers advanced booking management (Upcoming/Past bookings, cancellation, "Book Again").
+The Profile page offers advanced booking management (Upcoming/Past bookings, cancellation with Zest API integration, "Book Again").
+A **Multi-Search** feature at `/search` allows users to select multiple courses and date ranges (up to 7 days), searching all combinations in parallel with results grouped by facility.

 An Admin dashboard provides tools for managing bookings, courses, images, affiliate emails, and an **Inbox** for course email conversations with thread management, status filters, and reply functionality.
 It also includes a comprehensive reviews and social proof system, an Analytics Dashboard (revenue, booking trends, popular courses) visualized with Recharts, and a User Management system with full CRUD and role-based access control.
 A Commission & ROI Tracking System monitors affiliate earnings and campaign performance.